DIPlib/diplib/README.md

 Available `make` targets:

     <default>    # builds all targets
+    install      # builds and installs all targets
     DIP          # builds the DIPlib library
-    DIPviewer    # builds the DIPviewer module (plus the DIPlib library) PyDIP        # builds the PyDIP Python module (plus the DIPlib library) check        # builds the unit_tests program and runs it check_memory # ...and runs it under valgrind apidoc       # Doxygen HTML documentation for the library API install      # builds and installs all targets tests        # deprecated -- old test functions
+    DIPviewer    # builds the DIPviewer module (plus the DIPlib library) PyDIP        # builds the PyDIP Python module (plus the DIPlib library) check        # builds the unit_tests program and runs it check_memory # ...and runs it under valgrind apidoc       # builds the HTML documentation for the library API dum          # builds the DIPimage User Manual PDF tests        # deprecated -- old test functions

 Important `cmake` command-line arguments: